allen-garvey/dithermark/docs/add-an-ordered-dither-pattern.md

 * If you see an error in the console when trying to use you pattern when WebGL is enabled saying something similar to `RangeError: Source is too large`, that means your function is returning an array whose length is not the same as `dimensions*dimensions` (despite the error saying the source is too large, the array your are returning might actually be too small).

-## Note About the Yliluoma 1 Dither
+## Note about the Yliluoma 1 dither

 * The Yliluoma 1 dither is particularly resource intensive, even with WebGL enabled, and so is not enabled for patterns with dimensions larger than 8.
 (To change this, you can increase the `YLILUOMA_1_ORDERED_MATRIX_MAX_DIMENSIONS` constant in `constants.js`, though this is not recommended).